opendataboardgame/game/README.md

 This repo will contain all the things that are needed to create the game.
 It is a work in progress as we move from prototype to production.

+Some elements of the game are difficult to print as presented (namely the data tiles).

+Besides these things you will need:

+* cones or counters for 4-5 players (approximately 15 cones or counters per player)
+* three black counters for the world board
+* a black marker, to add **private data** dots to 2x data tiles in each colour.

 ## How to create the cards

 Assuming you already have rvm installed: